-For many organizations, the global third-party ecosystem (known as the extended enterprise) has grown larger and more complex.
+For many organisations, the global third-party ecosystem (known as the extended enterprise) has grown larger and more complex.
 It’s also become an important source of strategic advantage.
 But managing this extended enterprise has become increasingly challenging.
-One solution: extended enterprise risk management, which can help organizations better anticipate and manage exposures associated with third-parties across the full range of operations.
+One solution: extended enterprise risk management, which can help organisations better anticipate and manage exposures associated with third-parties across the full range of operations.

 - EERM program

 - Why should you implement or accelerate your EERM program

 Disruptive events have led to business continuity issues, reputational damage, and regulatory enforcement actions and penalties.
 Third-party risk (as well as fourth- or fifth-party risk deeper in the extended enterprise ecosystem) may have been considered isolated risks to specific areas of the business.
 But in some “headline” news stories involving damaged corporate reputations, the culprit often wasn’t the organisation itself but a third-party provider.

 Learning to recognise, anticipate, and manage extended enterprise risk can help dramatically reduce exposure.
 It can also lead to business improvements that can drive value creation.

 How can you accelerate your EERM program?
 And how can EERM help your organisation improve financial performance, reduce regulator and stakeholder scrutiny, enhance brand and reputation, and optimise margins and cost control?
 Continue to read below to find out how risk powers performance.

 Why should you implement or accelerate your EERM program as soon as possible?